marekpetrik/craam2/README.md

 The library also provides tools for *basic simulation*, for constructing MDPs from *sample*s, and *value function approximation*.
 Objective functions supported are infinite horizon discounted MDPs, finite horizon MDPs, and stochastic shortest path \[Puterman2005\].
 Some basic stochastic shortest path methods are also supported.
 The library assumes *maximization* over actions.
 The number of states and actions must be finite.

-The library is based on two main data structures: MDP and MDPO. **MDP** is the standard model that consists of states 𝒮 and actions 𝒜. Note that robust solutions are constrained to be **absolutely continuous** with respect to *P*(*s*, *a*, ⋅).
+The library is based on two main data structures: MDP and MDPO. **MDP** is the standard model that consists of states S and actions A. Note that robust solutions are constrained to be **absolutely continuous** with respect to *P*(*s*, *a*, ⋅).
 This is a hard requirement for all choices of ambiguity (or uncertainty).

 The **MPDO** model adds a set of *outcomes* that model possible actions that can be taken by nature.
 Using outcomes makes it more convenient to capture correlations between the ambiguity in rewards and the uncertainty in transition probabilities.
 It also make it much easier to represent uncertainties that lie in small-dimensional vector spaces.
 Constraints for nature's distributions over outcomes are also supported.